RRResident/ES6-plus-features/ES8.md

 makeRequest().then((result) => console.log(result));
 ```

-In the above example, the `await` keyword 'awaits' for the promise to resolve, it then saves the resolved data into the constant on the left.
+In the above example, the `await` keyword 'awaits' for the promise to resolve, it then saves the resolved data as a constant.
-Syntactically `async await` is much easier to understand, its code is cleaner, and it is easier to debug.
+Syntactically `async await` is much easier to understand, its code is cleaner, and it is easier to debug compared to plain promises.

 ## Shared memory and atomics

+The `Atomics` object, like `Math` cannot be instantiated, instead it has static methods and properties we can access.
+This is part of a a plan to allow a kind of multi-threading feature in JavaScript allowing developers to manage memory themselves, rather than the JS engine.
+This is done using the new `SharedArrayBuffer` object which esentially stores data in a shared memory space, using it makes data available to the JS engine and web worker threads.

-// TODO
+// TODO:
 To read about this check out
 [Atomics on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics)
 [SharedArrayBuffer on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer)